ataul-ui/Automatic-Model-Retraining-and-Deployment/README.md

 I'll be using streamlit.io to build the data app for the manager as well The link will be in the expectation.txt file

+^^ actually I don't need to use streamlit.io, I can create a wandb website instead look at this video: https://www.youtube.com/watch?v=91HhNtmb0B4

 ^^ I'll use fastapi to create api to connect to streamlit.io

 I can add a login that requests username and passwork, so as to